beanc16/dotnet-responses/README.md

 app.get("/ok", function(req, res)
 {
     // Call res.status to set statusCode to 200
-    const ok = new Ok({ res });
+    // (This example function serves no purpose, as Ok has a status code of 200 by default) const ok = new Ok({ res });
     ok.status(
         200     // Number